 *Medical, nursing families, puppies, and elderly dogs.
 These are typically the groups foster homes are already prioritized for.
 They are groups that are both more medically and behaviorally fragile and will thrive far better in a home environment than in the shelter.

 And what if a foster home isn't found?

-The strategies we stressed in the first post of this series, enrichment, training, and downtime within the shelter, become all the more important to help a dog clearly needing a foster home make it in the shelter environment.
+first post of this series, enrichment, training, and downtime within the shelter, become all the more important to help a dog clearly needing a foster home make it in the shelter environment.
 This also becomes an opportunity to explore alternative housing solutions within the shelter.
-In addition to ideas like office dogs, behavior suite kennels designed to reduce stress are something we’d love to see more shelters incorporate.
+In addition to ideas like office dogs, behavior suite kennels designed to reduce stress are something we'd love to see more shelters incorporate.

 Off-site field trips and sleepovers also offer you a lot of bang for your buck.
 They give dogs a break from the stress of shelter life, make them visible to a whole new subset of potential adopters (or volunteers! or fosters! or donors!), provide built-in enrichment, training, and socialization opportunities, and are a heck of a lot of fun!
 Grab an “Adopt Me!” vest, make sure you know your dog (medical/behavior restrictions) and your destination (keep it simple, safe, & fun), and take advantage of the world outside of the shelter!

 And keep seeking foster or adoptive solutions on behalf of a dog you know needs help.
 Market them.
 Be creative.
 Use social media.
 Make flyers to post around town.
 Help introduce a dog you know isn't showing well in the shelter to potential adopters by offering to take the dog on an off-site walk with them or asking to borrow a quiet office space for a meet & greet.
 A dog you know would make a wonderful companion but who is struggling in the shelter is still a dog who deserves a chance.